ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials: Method

 Theorem \ref{single} gives us a direct relationship between the prior for $a_0$ in the NPP and the prior for the variance parameter of the BHM.
-Note that the transformation from $a_0$ to $v$ used here is the same as in Theorem \ref{multiple} in \cite{chen_2006}.
-In the Appendix, we provide Figure \ref{test_single} that illustrates empirically that the formulas in Theorem \ref{single} lead to equivalent posteriors for $\theta$ based on the BHM and the NPP.
-Note that the result of Theorem \ref{single} is similar to equation (20) in \cite{pawel_test}; our result was derived independently.
+Note that the transformation from $a_0$ to $v$ used here is the same as in Theorem 2.2 in \cite{chen_2006}.
+In Appendix \ref{appen:fig}, we provide Figure \ref{test_single} that illustrates empirically through sampling that the formulas in Theorem \ref{single} lead to equivalent posteriors for $\theta$ based on the BHM and the NPP.